Bmg66/Schoology-Task-Exporter/README.md

 # Schoology-Task-Exporter
-The Schoology Task Exporter Chrome extension allows you to export tasks from Schoology and copy them into a task management system such as Trello or Asa.
-This can help you keep track of your tasks in a more organized and efficient way.
+The Schoology Task Exporter Extension allows you to export assignments from Schoology and copy them to your clipboard!
 This extension was developed as a fun project to make it easier to manage tasks between Schoology and other task management systems.
 Contributions, suggestions, and improvements are welcome!